Native American Theme Program (NATP): Building Native Community to Foster Future Indigenous Leaders

 NATP residents are expected to spend 3–5 hours a week actively participating and engaged in theme program activities, including:

-- A yearlong (fall and spring) seminar, Native American Studies 194A/B. The seminar is a 2-unit, graded class that meets twice a week for 1.5 hours (a total of 3 hours).
+- A yearlong (fall and spring) seminar, Native American Studies 194A/B. The mandatory seminar is a 2-unit, graded class that meets twice a week for 1.5 hours (a total of 3 hours).
 If you are admitted to NATP, you will be given more information about how to enroll in the class.
+The class will take place on Mondays and Wednesdays from 2:00-3:30 pm.
 The coursework includes weekly discussions about assigned readings, and the completion of reflective journals as homework.

 - NATP individual check-ins with TPRA (one hour/bi-weekly).